Tayibe: Landmarks

 An ancient oak tree in Tayibe was declared the largest in Israel.
 The oak has a trunk circumference of 690 centimeters.
 According to local legend, there is an angel that watches over the tree and avenges any damage to it.
 It is said to be 1,400 years old, although this has not been scientifically proven.

-Education and culture
+Education

 In 2001, there were 13 schools with a total enrollment of 6,970 students: 9 elementary schools (3,984 students) and 4 high schools (2,986 students).
 Nearly half of all 12th graders completed their Bagrut matriculation exams.

 An educational empowerment project has been operating in Tayibe since 2006 to reduce the dropout rate among Bedouin students.
 The students receive extra help in Arabic, Hebrew, English and math, and attend special enrichment workshops in inter-personal communication.
 Following the success of this project, the project has been expanded to nearby Qalansawe and other Arab villages in Israel.

 The Tayibe Women Against Violence organization was established to work against violence in the community.
 The organization offers seminars and workshops that increase women's awareness of their rights and helps them find jobs.